joedokiss/api-store/README.md

 ## 1. About this program:
+> the program is built by using native PHP other than any third party library

 > the tree structure (see snapshot 1 as example, which is used in this demo application) will be essentially saved as the array structure (eg. array $nodes), and the tree will be built as (see snapshot 2 as example)